Lung Cancer: Overview

 Are there screening tests for lung cancer?

-Lung cancer may be found with a screening test.
+Lung cancer might be found with a screening test.
 Screening means checking for a health

 problem before a person has symptoms.
-It may find some types of cancer early, when
+It may help find some types of cancer early,

 What are the symptoms of lung cancer?